 Peter is happily married to Robin, a holistic health practitioner.
 They enjoy organic heirloom gardening, hikes in the mountains, photography and rock collecting together.
 They have raised their three daughters to continue their passion for nature to the next generation.

-New Media and Online Resources Officer
+New Media and Online Resources Associate

-Wildlife Program Manager
+Wildlife Program Coordinator

-Chris is GYC's Wildlife Program Manager, based out of Jackson.
+Chris is GYC's Wildlife Program Coordinator, based out of Jackson.
 He works to strengthen and maintain the conservation of the Greater Yellowstone Ecosytem’s iconic wildlife.
 Chris is responsible for implementing a broad range of strategies to influence state management of wildlife in Wyoming, Montana and Idaho with a focus on grizzly bears and wolves.
 He works to ensure a balanced and science based approach to wildlife management in the ecosystem, and on increasing public awareness and tolerance for wildlife in Greater Yellowstone.